AMS Newsletter

 Abington High School Course Selection Process for Current 8th Graders

-Week of March 9th: Mrs. McDermod visited the 8th grade classes to review the Abington High School Course Selection Process.
+During the Week of March 9th: Mrs. McDermod visited the 8th grade classes to review the Abington High School Course Selection Process.
 During this visit, students will review the 2026-27 Abington High School Program of Studies and the elective offerings for incoming grade 9 students.

 Please see the links below for more information regarding the AHS Course Selection Process.
 We have provided you with the links of the AHS Course Selection Letter and Course Offerings that were offered to your 8th grade student this week.